 The United States Bowling Congress’ Athlete Safety Program combines the U.S. Center for SafeSport Policies and USBC’s Registered Volunteer Program into one program designed to create awareness about emotional, physical and sexual abuse through education and prevention policies.

-The USBC Registered Volunteer Program accomplishes two very important goals:
+The USBC Athlete Safety Program accomplishes three very important goals:

 Who is a required to become a Registered Volunteer?

 - Requires all volunteers who have authority over USBC Youth members to complete a background screen every two years through the National Center for Safety Initiatives (NCSI) at a cost of $30 effective Aug.
 1, 2020 (a $1.25 processing fee may apply).